Star Destroyer: Depiction

 Identified by in-universe sources as Xyston-class but referred to informally as Sith Star Destroyers, these ships resemble the older Imperial I-class Star Destroyers but much larger and with more automation to reduce crew requirements.
 They are built on Exegol by automated factories described as dating back to the old Sith Wars, but which Darth Sidious modernized upon the creation of the Empire.
+Construction is continued after its fall thanks to Sith loyalists on the executive boards of many ship manufacturers secretly funneling resources to the project.
+Automation is incorporated to reduce crew size, many of whom are the children of Sith Loyalists trained their entire lives for this purpose.
 The distinguishing feature of these Sith Star Destroyers is an axial superlaser powerful enough to shatter a planet.
 Such power is made possible by a solar ionization reactor channeling the energy of a miniature sun through kyber crystals.
-However, hangar space and storage are sacrificed to make room for the superlaser, and the connection between superlaser and reactor presents a vulnerability should the vessel lose its deflector shielding.
+However, hangar space and storage are sacrificed to make room for the superlaser, and the connection between superlaser and reactor would result in the destruction of the entire ship if one or the other were destroyed.

+Emblazoned with the red markings of the Sith Eternal fleet, hundreds of these Sith Star Destroyers are ready when Allegiant General Pryde (Richard E. Grant) is ordered by Palpatine to deploy them across the galaxy.
+The icy world of Kijimi is the first to be destroyed by the Star Destroyer Derriphan.
+However, before the rest of the fleet carry out this plan, the Resistance attacks their base on Exegol, and thanks to the timely arrival of the Citizen's Fleet are able to destroy them.

+Cultural influence

+While impressed with the ships themselves, Adrienne Tyler was also very disappointed with how The Rise of Skywalker - similar to its treatment of other story elements - did not fully develop where they came from and how they operated, instead leaving these details to be explained in companion books.
+J.R.
+Zambrano meanwhile felt the ships exemplified the laziness of the film's crazy excesses and criticized how despite their planet-destroying power a makeshift fleet of civilians was able to destroyed them all.